nejyeah/DeepPicker-python/README.md

 ### 6.1 fully automated particle picking
 This is the way we used in our paper to do the fully automated particle picking.
 There are three steps.

 Step 1, before doing the automatic picking job, a pre-trained model is needed.
 Here we have offered a demo model in './trained_model/model_demo_type3'.
 It was trained in a cross-molecule manner (see Section 3.2) with three kinds of molecules, TRPV1, gammas-secretase and spliceosome.
-And the number of positive samples for training is 30,000.
-It is OK to do your automatic picking job based on this model.
+The number of positive samples for training is 30,000.
+It is OK to do your automatic particle picking job based on this model.
 Or you can train your own model based on more kinds of molecules and more training samples (see Section 3.2).
-After you get a pre-trained model, do the automatic particle picking job.
+After you get a pre-trained model, do the picking job.

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5

-Step 2, do the iterative training (see Section 3.4):
+Step 2, do the iterative training (see Section 3.3):

-    python train.py --train_type 4 --train_inputDir 'Your_mrc_file_DIR' --train_inputFile '../autopick-results-by-demo-type3/autopick_results.pickle' --particle_size Your_particle_size --particle_number 10000 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_iter1_by_type3'
+    python train.py --train_type 3 --train_inputDir 'Your_mrc_file_DIR' --train_inputFile '../autopick-results-by-demo-type3/autopick_results.pickle' --particle_size Your_particle_size --particle_number 10000 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_iter1_by_type3'

 Step 3, do the final picking job (see Section 3.2)
     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_iter1_by_type3' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-iter1' --coordinate_symbol '_cnnPick' --threshold 0.5